MacBook Pro (Intel-based): Thermal throttling

-PC Magazine said "the Core i9 processor Apple chose to use inside the MacBook Pro (i9-8950K) has a base clock frequency of 2.9GHz, which is capable of bursting up to 4.8GHz when necessary.
-However, testing carried out by YouTuber Dave Lee showed that the Core i9 couldn't even maintain 2.9GHz, let alone 4.8GHz.
-And it ended up running at 2.2GHz due to the heat generated inside the chassis forcing it to throttle.
+PC Magazine said "the Core i9 processor Apple chose to use inside the MacBook Pro (i9-8950HK) has a base clock frequency of 2.9 GHz, which is capable of bursting up to 4.8 GHz when necessary.
+However, testing carried out by YouTuber Dave Lee showed that the Core i9 couldn't even maintain 2.9 GHz, let alone 4.8 GHz.
+And it ended up running at 2.2 GHz due to the heat generated inside the chassis forcing it to throttle.
 Lee found the 2018 i9 MacBook Pro was slower than the 2017 MacBook Pro and stated, "This isn't a problem with Intel's Core i9, it's Apple's thermal solution."
 When Lee put the i9 MacBook Pro inside a freezer, the render times were over 30% faster.

 On July 24, 2018, Apple released a software fix for the new 2018 MacBook Pro computers which addressed the thermal throttling problem.
 Apple said "there is a missing digital key in the firmware that impacts the thermal management system and could drive clock speeds down under heavy thermal loads on the new MacBook Pro".